ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 * MongoDB has a rich language to query within a collection
 * On top of your data in MongoDB you can build rich dashboards for business intelligence.
 * MongoDB supports joins over collections.
-* Support for lot's of indexes
+* Supports up to 64 indexes per collection
+* A wide variety of index types like hash, compound, unique, array, partial, TTL, geospatial, sparse, text and wildcard indexes
 * Large documents allowed.
 A MongoDB document can be up to 16 Mb.
 * Flexible data access.
 Also in a NoSQL world it is important to know your data access model.
 Data modeling is an important step that needs to be taken carefully before you start persisting your data.